Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

 (Yes, it’s awesome!)

-A step beyond es la leche, this phrase—which translates directly to “It’s a past”—means “It’s amazing” or “It’s incredible.”
+A step beyond es la leche, this phrase literally translates as “it’s a craze” but means “it’s amazing” or “it’s incredible.”

 ¿Te lo pasaste bien en Barcelona?